euroblaze/partner_accounts/spec.md

 - **Permissions**: Only users with accounting permissions can see and use this button.

 ### Customer Invoices and Vendor Bills

-- If PSA are available, store Accounts Recievable and Accounts Payable in them.
+Provide a selection right under the Invoices tab on partner view called “Use Partner Specific Accounts”

+If True, then Incomes and Receivables will be posted to the new PSA, assuming they are created.
+If not yet created, there should be an option to create them.

+If False, then Incomes and Receivables will be posted to the default Odoo Accounts (from default CoA).

 ## Non-Functional Specifications
 - **Performance**: The module should not significantly impact the performance of the Odoo system.
 Creating Partner-specific Accounts should take less than 1 second under normal system load.
+- **Usability**:
+    - Create as few as possible new UI elements.
+Integrate to the maximum extent into existing Odoo UIs.
-- **Usability**: The "Create Partner-specific Accounts" button should be clearly visible and conveniently located under Contact > Invoicing > Accounting Entries.
+    - The "Create Partner-specific Accounts" button should be clearly visible and conveniently located under Contact > Invoicing > Accounting Entries.
-- **Security**: Only users with the necessary permissions should be able to create Partner-specific Accounts.
+- **Security**: Only users with the Sales Manager and Accounting Admin should be able to create Partner-specific Accounts.

+---
+# Q&A from Developers
+Previous developers asked these questions.

+> 1. If a partner already had Accounts Receivable and Accounts Payable like this, do we allow the user to create Partner-specific Accounts for this partner?

+Yes of course.
+That’s the point of this module.

+Odoo’s Accounting works by assigning generic accounts, in the above example 1410 for Accounts Payable and 1610 for Accounts Payable.
+Generic = every partner’s recievables and payables are stored under these account numbers.

+The point of the partner_accounts module is to have specific account numbers for partner specific receivables and payables.

+Please remember!!
+that revenues (Customer Invoices) and expenditures (Vendor Bills) should be posted to these new Partner Accounts.